The Differences Between Private and Foster Adoption

 The time you wait for an adoption opportunity is one of the primary differences between foster and private adoption.

 Some families who want to adopt sooner choose private adoption because wait times are typically shorter on average than in foster care adoption.
 This, however, is not always the case.
-As with any adoption, the unique nuances of your situation can increase or decrease your wait times.
+As with any adoption, the unique nuances of your situation (including your openness to certain opportunities and circumstances) can increase or decrease your wait times.

-This is due to the fact that the primary goal of any state social services department is to reunify a child with his or her biological parents.
+In contrast, some foster-to-adopt placements may take much longer.
+In many cases, a foster child will need to live in your home indefinitely as a biological parent works toward reunification.
 These parents are often given multiple opportunities to correct the problems for which their children were originally removed from their homes, which ultimately keeps children in the foster care system for months and sometimes years.

 There are, however, some older children immediately ready for adoption through the state.
 Check your state’s social services department to learn more about these children.